SeanDraper/Election_Analysis/README.md

 ![Candidate Loop2](Resources/candidate_loop2.png)

-This portion of the candidate loop calculated winner.
+This portion of the candidate loop calculated the winner.
 After that we used an f string to format the results.
 Finally we printed the results to the console and wrote the results to a txt file.

 ## Election-Audit Summary